 The history behind moon cakes is long and varied.
 According to legend, a Turpan businessman offered Emperor Taizong of Tang the cakes following his victory against Xiongnu on the 15th day of the eighth lunar month.
 After receiving the cakes, Taizong held up the cake to the moon and compared their shapes.
 Eventually the cakes became known as ‘moon cakes.’
 After Taizong received the cakes, he began to share them with his advisors and officials, thus beginning the tradition of sharing moon cakes with family and friends.

 According to another legend, the moon cakes were central to the uprising of the Han Chinese over their Mongol overlords at the end of the Yuan dynasty (1280-1368).
 The Han Chinese, as the story goes, used the moon cakes to hide the message that the rebellion was to happen on Mid-Autumn Day.
 The popularity of moon cakes meant that the information was able to disseminate quickly to most of the Han Chinese.

 Image via Pixabay

 Lanterns are another prominent part of the festival.
-Whether it's people carrying them, or towers floating lanterns, or lighting lanterns on towers, brightly lit lanterns play conspicuous part in the festivities.
+Whether it’s people carrying them, towers floating lanterns or lighting lanterns on towers, these brightly lit decorations play a conspicuous role in the festivities.
 While their origins are unclear, with some saying they have the same fertility origins as the ancient Mid-Autumn celebrations, what’s clear now is that they have come to symbolize the festival itself.

 For more of The Explainer, click here.